ManJ0405/CS4486_project/README.md

 ### Callbacks
 - Early Stopping: Monitors validation loss with patience of 10 epochs
 - Learning Rate Reduction: Reduces learning rate by factor of 0.5 when validation loss plateaus
+- Model Checkpoint: Saves the best model based on validation accuracy

 ## Evaluation Metrics
 The model's performance is evaluated using multiple metrics: